calvinnguntribe/clvnngmmistakes/_posts/simracing/2021-02-02-Easy Sim Racing Button Box.md

 - holes pre made for buttons
 - standoffs to mount the the control board encoder are provided
 - usb holes are aligned for easy plug and play
-- easy to find reparts for quick repairs
+- easy to find parts for quick repairs

 All the parts can easily be found amazon for about $40USD shipped.